 Any violation of an individual’s privacy rights, especially those five rights outlined above, may result in a penalty.
 The PDPA calls explicitly out types of data such as the following, which are likely to harm individuals if subjected to a breach:

 - Medical information such as diagnosis of HIV

 Those who wish to steer clear of Taiwan data privacy penalties must take appropriate steps to minimize and protect such information.

 Fines under the PDPA may be significant.
 Fines incentivize organizations to ensure that every individual receives uninterrupted access to the benefits of the PDPA.
 A penalty of up to 500,000 NTD, or 17,000 USD, may be imposed for each violation.
 The Personal Data Protection Committee has the authority to assess fines repeatedly until the violation is corrected.

 There are additional penalties for violating the PDPA, as well.
 Criminal remedies may include fines of up to 1,000,000 NTD, or 35,700 USD, and five years of imprisonment.
 In addition, the responsible individual(s) within a non-public institution may be subject to the same administrative fines if deemed negligent.
 Finally, the wronged party may seek additional remedies and damages under Civil Code.

 To avoid such consequences, many organizations in Taiwan choose a partner for data privacy consulting.

 The section above on data privacy violations in Taiwan only includes some of the information covered by the PDPA.
-To learn more about the scope of information protected, keep an eye out for the next piece in this series on Taiwan data privacy legislation.
-As a trusted eDiscovery partner in Asia, Sandline takes great care to keep our partners up to date with crucial aspects of the PDPA.
+To learn more about the scope of information protection, keep an eye out for the next piece in this series on Taiwan data privacy legislation.
+As a trusted eDiscovery partner in Asia, Sandline takes excellent care to keep our partners up to date with crucial aspects of the PDPA.